gleitz/howdoi/README.rst

 Code Editor Integration
 ~~~~~~~~~~~~~~~~~~~~~~

-To begin development for the howdoi code editor integration plug-in, install all necessary packages:
+To begin development for the howdoi code editor integration plug-in, install howdoi on your machine.

+Then, install all necessary packages:

 ::